bird-m/bThere/README.md

 end
 ```

-Therefore the front end stats appears as follows when the user is on the global contacts page
+Therefore the front end stats appears as follows when the user is on the global contacts page.
+The null inviteId value indicates that an invitation column with add/delete capabilities should not be rendered.
 ```js
 //state at /address-book
 contacts: {